 A Bill is always introduced by a Member of Parliament, who gives a speech describing the intent of the proposed law and why it is necessary.
 This is called the Second Reading Speech.

 Bills are often accompanied by Explanatory Materials, which explain in detail what the proposed law is meant to do.

-A Bill's second reading speech and explanatory materials are very useful to understand the purpose of the Act.
+A Bill's second reading speech and explanatory materials are very useful for understanding the purpose of an Act.

 After the second reading speech, a Bill is discussed in the parliament and may eventually be voted on.
 The speech, discussions and votes are called Parliamentary Debates and are recorded in Hansard.
 Each parliamentary chamber in Australia has its own Hansard, which can be searched online.